gramener/gramex-guide/auth/README.md

     domain: .example.org    # All subdomains in .example.org can access session
 ```

 You can store any variable against a session.
-These are stored in the `sid`
+These are stored in the
 secure cookie for a duration that's controlled by the `app.session.expiry`
 configuration in `gramex.yaml`.
 Here is the default configuration: